jaxFMM: An Adaptive, GPU-Parallel Implementation of the Fast Multipole Method in JAX: Algorithm and Implementation

-The non-uniform splitting algorithm in this form has the following advantages/disadvantages: \begin{itemize} \item[$+$] Straightforward implementation. \item[$+$] The resulting $2^{s}$-tree hierarchy is \emph{balanced}, i.e. each simulation box contains almost exactly the same number of charges.
-In fact, boxes contain either $\lceil N/2^{l \cdot s} \rceil$ (ceiling) or $\lfloor N/2^{l \cdot s} \rfloor$ (floor) particles on level $l$. \item[$+$] As a byproduct of the hierarchy generation process, the data is intrinsically arranged like a Z-order curve, which improves data locality \cite{morton1966computer}. \item[$+$] $\mathcal{O}(N \log N)$ average complexity ($\mathcal{O}(\log N)$ levels with $\mathcal{O}(N)$ average complexity argpartitions each). \item[$-$] Boxes may have poor aspect ratio in some cases, increasing the number of interactions that must be computed. \item[$-$] Interaction lists must be generated and stored. \item[$-$] Efficiently precomputing transformation operators is no longer possible since box shapes vary. \end{itemize} Overall, compared to other adaptive FMM variants, the non-uniform splitting is very simple to implement whilst still yielding balanced trees.
-However, at the same time it loses access to precomputed transformation operators which are required for e.g. faster transformations or efficient kernel-independent formulations.
+The non-uniform splitting algorithm in this form has the following advantages/disadvantages: \begin{itemize} \item[$+$] Straightforward implementation. \item[$+$] The resulting $2^{s}$-tree hierarchy is \emph{balanced}, i.e. boxes at the same depth contain almost exactly the same number of charges.
+In fact, boxes contain either $\lceil N/2^{l \cdot s} \rceil$ (ceiling) or $\lfloor N/2^{l \cdot s} \rfloor$ (floor) particles on level $l$. \item[$+$] As a byproduct of the hierarchy generation process, the data is intrinsically arranged like a Z-order curve, which improves data locality \cite{mortonComputerOrientedGeodetic1966}. \item[$\sim$] $\mathcal{O}(N \log N)$ average complexity: $\mathcal{O}(\log N)$ levels with one $\mathcal{O}(N)$ average complexity partition each. \item[$-$] Interaction lists must be generated and stored. \item[$-$] Boxes may have poor aspect ratio in some cases, increasing the number of interactions that must be computed. \item[$-$] Efficiently precomputing transformation operators is no longer possible since box positions are not on a regular grid. \end{itemize} Overall, compared to other adaptive FMM variants, the non-uniform splitting is very simple to implement whilst still yielding balanced trees.
+However, at the same time it loses access to the optimizations that stem from the regular grid in uniform refinement methods.
+For example, storing precomputed transformation operators has a very large memory overhead since operators must be stored for every single interaction compared to a relatively small set of operators in uniform refinement methods.
+When fast routines for computing the operators are unavailable, computing them on-the-fly may be prohibitively expensive.